KacperFKorban/GUInep/README.md

 > Guinep are small tropical fruits from the Caribbean and Central/Southern America.
 They are described to taste like a cross between Lime and Lychee.

-PoC library to turn Scala functions into gui forms with a single line of code.
+PoC library to turn Scala 3 functions into UI forms with a single line of code.

 Code example:
 ```scala